Joe Bob Briggs: One-man shows

 In July 1985, Bloom's one-man show An Evening with Joe Bob Briggs debuted in Cleveland, Ohio.
 Later re-titled Joe Bob Dead in Concert for home release, the show evolved into a theatrical piece involving storytelling, comedy and music.
 The show was performed in more than 50 venues over the next two years, including Carolines on Broadway in New York and regular engagements at Wolfgang's and the Great American Music Hall in San Francisco, as well as at convention centers, theaters, music clubs and other comedy clubs.
 In 2019, Briggs began performing a new one-man show, How Rednecks Saved Hollywood, at genre film festivals and revival movie houses.

 Other

 "Briggs" has contributed audio commentaries to DVDs released by Media Blasters and Elite Entertainment including Jesse James Meets Frankenstein's Daughter, The Double-D Avenger, Michael Findlay's Blood Sisters, Warlock Moon, Samurai Cop, I Spit on Your Grave, and several Ray Dennis Steckler films including The Incredibly Strange Creatures Who Stopped Living and Became Mixed-Up Zombies and Blood Shack.

 Bloom appeared as himself in the Jonathan Maberry novel Bad Moon Rising (2008).
 Joe Bob is one of several real-world horror celebrities who are in the fictional town of Pine Deep when monsters attack.

+In 2025, Briggs hosted the first "Joe Bob Halloween Spooktacular" at the Texas Theatre in Dallas featuring five movies that were not announced prior to screening.
+The event occurred over twelve hours from 7:00pm to 7:00am with a costume contest, burlesque performance, and commentary between movies.
+The event has since been renewed for 2026.